healyf3/trades_recorder/README.md

 to be generated on of Google Cloud Console.
-The following steps are provided on this gspread authentication page: https://docs.gspread.org/en/latest/oauth2.html#enable-api-access-for-a-project Service account file formatting:
+The following steps are provided on this gspread authentication page: https://docs.gspread.org/en/latest/oauth2.html#enable-api-access-for-a-project You need to add the file to: ~/.config/gspread/ Service account file formatting:
 You must add a service_account.json for your gspread credentials -{